 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 31.01.2025

+Area of Law: PPA Disputes (Force Majeure)

 The Appellate Tribunal for Electricity (APTEL) has allowed the appeal and set aside the order of the Maharashtra Electricity Regulatory Commission (MERC).
 The key points in the APTEL's judgment are: 1.
 The APTEL found that the MERC erred in considering the start date of the Force Majeure event as 26.11.2021 instead of June 2021, when the Appellant had provided notice and correspondence regarding the disruption in the supply chain.
 2. The APTEL also held that the MERC erred in considering the cessation date of the Force Majeure event as 31.12.2021 instead of the original commissioning date of 23.05.2022, as the Appellant had informed about the continuing Force Majeure event beyond 31.12.2021 through subsequent letters.
 3. The APTEL has extended the Scheduled Commercial Operation Date (SCOD) for the project up to the actual date of commissioning i.e. 23.05.2022, and directed the Appellant to be entitled to all consequential benefits accordingly.
 The APTEL has analyzed the facts and precedents in detail before arriving at this decision, as this was a batch matter involving similar issues.